-in Nigeria.
-Other sectors like arbiters and security men deployed for election coverage get special allowances.
+Nigeria.
+Other sectors like arbiters and security men deployed for election coverage receive special allowances.
 Therefore, the media should not be an exception.

 4.5 Anticipated/Associated Risk

-Election-related risks such as maiming, kidnapping, terrorism and insurgency as well as death should not be ignored.
-They should be assured, while mitigation arrangements are put in place.
+Election-related risks such as maiming, kidnaping, terrorism and insurgency as well as death should not be ignored.
+Journalists should be insured, while other mitigation arrangements are put in place.

 4.6.
 Accreditation/Security Clearance

 Journalists should be appropriately accredited and cleared to move around and cover elections without fear or molestation.
 They must not be hindered or barred from carrying out their constitutional duty on election days.

 5. FEEDBACK

 5.1.
 Phone-in (Delay Mechanisms)

 Measures should be put in place to profile and blacklist abusers on telephone/voice interactive programmes.
 Also, a gatekeeping mechanism should be adopted to trip off any caller who engages in profanity and abuse.
 Presenters should establish identity of callers before they are allowed to go on air for comments or observation.
 5.2.
 Handling Text Messages Text messages should be filtered.
 Inappropriate and abusive messages should be disregarded.
 Contents of insulting messages should be discouraged.
 5.3.
 Handling User-Generated Contents on Social Media Platforms Social Media is open to abuse.
-Experienced and trained online editors should crowd source and aggregate social media content.
+Experienced and trained online editors should crowd-source and aggregate social media content.
 Moderation of feedbacks on Facebook and other platforms that enable user-generated contents should be affirmed for the purposes of impartiality, objectivity and preventing hate speeches and fake news from coming to the public domain.

-6. SOCIAL MEDIA There are skills gaps in the area of the use of Social Media.
-Therefore, in-house training should be conducted for members of staff in Online Journalism and fact checking.
+6. SOCIAL MEDIA There are skills gap in the area of the use of Social Media.
+Therefore, in-house training should be conducted for members of staff in Online Journalism to ensure fact checking.
 Broadcast organisations are also encouraged to develop and adopt Social Media editorial guidelines and policies in their day to day operations.
 6.1 Verification Verification tools should be applied at all times to verify sources of news to avoid being accused of spreading fake news and misinformation.
 Media organisations should provide budget for paid sophisticated online tools for fact checking and verification.
-Examples of these verification tools are Tweetdeck, Botometer, Hoaxy, BS Detector, and MediaBiasFactCheck..
+Examples of these verification tools are Tweetdeck, Botometer, Hoaxy, BS Detector, and Media Bias Fact Check.

-6.2 Utilization Social media should be used to crowd source, share and disseminate information about elections.
+6.2 Utilization Social media could be carefully used to source and disseminate information about elections.
 7. AIRTIME MANAGEMENT In line with the codes of broadcasting, equitable airtime should be allocated to all political parties.
 This is to ensure balance and fairness. - 7.1.
 Gender balance on air should be observed. - 7.2.
-Equitable airtime should be allocated to People all age groups including the young people. - 7.3.
-Equitable airtime should be given to People with Disabilities (PWDs)
+Equitable airtime should be allocated to people of all age groups, including the young people. - 7.3.
+Equitable airtime should be given to People with Disabilities (PWDs) - 7.4.
 Prominence and voice should also be given to citizens in rural areas.

 8. COLLABORATION AND SYNERGY Collaboration is an effective strategy for getting results from like-minded interests and organisations.
 Therefore, there is the need to build a strong network with partners for coverage of elections. - 8.1.
 Collaboration and Synergy among broadcasters on the Coverage of the Electoral Process. - 8.2.
 Collaboration with Security Agencies - 8.3.
 Collaboration with Election Observers - 8.4.
 Collaboration with Media NGOs and CBOs 9.
-COMMERCIALISATION OF POLITICAL BROADCAST 9.1.
-Prohibition of commercialization of Political Broadcasts, such as News and This publication has been produced with the assistance of the European Union.
-The contents of this publication are the sole responsibility of the Institute for Media and Society, and can in no way be taken to reflect the views of the European Union,
+COMMERCIALISATION OF POLITICAL NEWS BROADCAST 9.1.
+Prohibition of commercialization of political news broadcast will reduce allegation of partiality and bias as well as tendency for chaos and insecurity.
+This publication has been produced with the assistance of the European Union.
+The contents of this publication are the sole responsibility of the Institute for Media and Society, and can in no way be taken to reflect the views of the European Union.